preetisawant/runtimes/nodejs/updates.md

 {: #latest_updates}

 A list of the latest updates in the sdk-for-nodejs buildpack.
+## May 17, 2018: Updated Node.js buildpack v3.20.1
+The SDK for Node.js buildpack v3.20.1 fixes Dynatrace PaaS integration for the current Node.js runtimes.
+See [Use Dynatrace to monitor Node.js in {{site.data.keyword.cloud_notm}}](dynatrace.html).

 ## April 9, 2018: Updated Node.js buildpack v3.20
 The SDK for Node.js buildpack v3.20 adds Dynatrace PaaS integration for the current Node.js runtimes.
 See [Use Dynatrace to monitor Node.js in {{site.data.keyword.cloud_notm}}](dynatrace.html).